zwegner/pythonc/README.txt

 Python support
 ==============
-Pythonc has only been tested to work with Python 3.
-It could quite possibly work for Python 2 though.
-The subset of Python implemented is hardly distinguishable as Python 2 or 3, except that "print" is a function.
+Pythonc only officially supports Python 3, and it will probably stay that way.
+It might not be too hard to get it to work with Python 2, but we haven't tried and we don't care.

 It uses the Python ast module to parse the Python code.
+At some point we will want to write our own parser, for various reasons (making Pythonc self-hosting, eval(), not having to do all the transform stuff, ...).

 There are just a few places with incompatibilities:
 All integers are signed 64-bit ints
-Str/bytes are the same thing
-Tuples/lists are the same thing
 Genexps/list comprehensions are the same thing Probably a bunch of other little things